GERMAN version HERE : English PDF

 Daniel 11:3-4 ...'And a mighty king shall stand up, that shall rule with great dominion, and do according to his will.
 And when he shall stand up, his kingdom shall be broken, and shall be divided toward the four winds of heaven; and not to his posterity, nor according to his dominion which he ruled: for his kingdom shall be plucked up, even for others beside those.'

-This mighty king who was to stand up and have his kingdom "divided toward the four winds of heaven" is none other than Alexander the Great of Greece.
-Alexander died in 323BC and his kingdom was divided among his four generals.
+WAYMARK 1 - The mighty king that stands up is Alexander the Great, who reigns from 336BC.
+We know this from verse 2, which says that the fourth king of Persia "stirred up the realm of Grecia."
+Xerxes was the fourth king and it was he who 'stirred up Grecia' by seeking to conquer Greece with a huge army.
+Thus the mighty king to stand up is Alexander the great, which verse 4 confirms his kingdom would be broken and divided toward the four winds (directions - Jer.49:36; Matt.24:31) of heaven.
+History confirms that this happened to Alexander the great and Greece.
+After Alexander died, Greece was divided between his four generals into four areas.
 Alexander's son(s) and half brother Philip were killed, which is why verse 4 above says his kingdom was not divided to his "posterity" (or family).
 It was Alexander's four generals who took the four parts of divided Greece.
 Cassander ruled Macedonia in the West; Lysimachus ruled Thrace and Asia Minor in the North; Seleucus ruled Syrian Empire in the East; and Ptolemy ruled Egypt in the South.
+This places verses 3-4 between the dates 336BC to 323BC.

 Daniel 11:5-6 ...'And the king of the south shall be strong, and one of his princes; and he shall be strong above him, and have dominion; his dominion shall be a great dominion.
 And in the end of years they shall join themselves together; for the king's daughter of the south shall come to the king of the north to make an agreement: but she shall not retain the power of the arm; neither shall he stand, nor his arm: but she shall be given up, and they that brought her, and he that begat her, and he that strengthened her in these times.'